Sumeet-bhangale/SpringMVC-CRUD-studentmanagement/README.md

-# studentmanagement
+# CRUD interface using Spring MVC

-E-Commerce Project
+Spring MVC + Spring JDBC are the Spring main Module which has Implementing in this Project.
+The Output of the Project is Student Management System Application with Spring Framework and Java.
-The objective of the Project is to create an E-commerce web portal which would have Product Prices, Product description, Photos of Products, etc. It would also store data of Customer Name, Email, Contact details in MySQL database.
-Tools/Technologies used: Java, JDBC, HTML, CSS, Bootstrap, Hibernate, MySQL, NetBeans.
+Tools/Technologies used: Java, Spring, Spring MVC, Spring JDBC, HTML, CSS, Bootstrap, Database: MySQL.